 The GMAT score has risen dramatically this year.
 A couple of years ago you could talk about a balanced 700 being competitive in the top 10.
 No more:

-Of the eight schools in the US News top 10, four programs now have average GMAT scores of 730+ and only two are under 720.
-The year-over-year increases are the largest I can remember.
-Those increases sent me scurrying through back issues of U.S. News to see if my memory was playing tricks on me.
-It wasn’t.
-These are the largest average increases in the last five years.
+Of the ten schools in the US News top 10, five programs now have average GMAT scores of 730+ and only one (Ross) is under 720.
+The year-over-year increase is on average the largest I can remember or track.
+They are even larger than last year’s increase, which was the largest average increase in the previous five years.

 What Should YOU Do?